JuliaPlots/Plots.jl/README.md

 ## Use

 Load it in.
-The underlying plotting backends are not imported until `plotter()` is called (which happens on your first call to `plot` or `subplot`).
+The underlying plotting backends are not imported until `backend()` is called (which happens on your first call to `plot` or `subplot`).
 This means that you don't need any backends to be installed when you call `using Plots`.
 Plots will try to figure out a good default backend for you automatically based on what backends are installed.